OssiB/hadoop-meetup/README.md

 ### Download data for Hadoop
-If you have R installed on your machine you can run the script top.R.
+If you have R installed on your machine you can run the script top.R inside ```/src/main/scripts``` .
 As a result you will have 20 cvs file  CA.csv, AZ,...
 Join files
 ```sh
 $ awk 'FNR>1' *.csv > states.csv
 ```